pnugues/granskaJ/README.md

 I would have to dump all the programs that depends on it.

 I tried to find a version of Granska in Java, a language that I believe makes it easier to maintain programs.
 I could not find any.
-So with the Corona crisis, I decided to translate it myself.
+So with the Corona crisis, I translated it myself.
 I also did it for the lex files that are now in JSON.
 And here is the result.

 So, for the people, who loved Granska, granskaJ is an equivalent in Java.